addy118/hotel-booking-system/README.md

 • PATCH
 /api/hotels/update/{hotelId}
-Update a hotel by it's id
+ -Update a hotel by it's id

 • GET
 /api/hotels
-Get list of hotels (Ordered by rating in ascending order)
+ -Get list of hotels (Ordered by rating in ascending order)

 • GET
 /api/hotels/{cityName}
-Get list of hotels (Ordered by rating in ascending order)
+ -Get list of hotels (Ordered by rating in ascending order)

 • DELETE
 /api/hotels/delete/{hotelId}
-Delete a Hotel by its id
+ -Delete a Hotel by its id